cgu2022/newarkkidscode.org/Ben-mainpage/README.md

 Problems:
-  -Since the navbar is fixed, whenever links are clicked they overlap with the navbar (they go under the navbar).
-Attempts to offset the links have not worked.
   -Some page compression issues.
-  -Form does not do anything yet.
+  -Main page form does not do anything yet.
+  -active class will not stick on load.